sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   errors in a single line - you have to fix the one inside first

 - Show how to use IDE for app development
-  - test code and target code side by side
+  - test code and target code side by side using IDE
   - do the development in TDD style
   - Use shortcut key combination for running tests

+- Show how to add a bean

 ## IntelliJ Tips for "REST" lab